 - An area in each family courthouse where you can receive free information about divorce, separation and related family law issues (child custody, access, support, property division and child protection) and referrals to community resources.
 Each FLIC has a variety of publications available addressing these issues, as well as guides to court procedures.
 Staff and Advice Lawyers are also available at designated hours

-- Getting Divorced (Community Legal Education Ontario)
+- Family Law Information (Community Legal Education Ontario)

 - Resource List